 - reduce intake of refined sugars.

 All of the above have been recommended and may help symptoms in some women.
-Furthermore, some studies suggest that vitamin B6, vitamin E, calcium, and magnesium supplements may have some benefit.
+Furthermore, some studies suggest that calcium and magnesium supplements may have some benefit.

 What medications are used to treat PMS?

 A variety of medications are used to treat the different symptoms of PMS.
 Medications include diuretics, pain killers, oral contraceptive pills, drugs that suppress ovarian function, and antidepressants.